xuankimtran/docs-1/pages/katalon-testcloud/testcloud-supported-environments.md

 description:
 ---

-This guide provides a list of environments that Katalon TestCloud support.
+This guide provides a list of environments supported by Katalon Testcloud.

 > Notes:
 >